-Updated Connecticut Judicial Branch Schedule (Covid-19 Shutdown) for Family Court Cases
+Connecticut Judicial Branch Schedule Update – Family Court

 The statewide shutdown due to COVID-19 continues to restrict the normal flow business in family and matrimonial law matters heard before the Superior Court.

 Connecticut Courts remain in an state of unprecedented, limited operation:

 - Limited filings being acted upon (Priority 1 Matters);